Posted on Nov 01, 2013

 “It’s been a difficult process for myself, but that whole community’s just stepped up and really just been there for me — through anything.
 Financially.
 Mentally.
 Physically.
 Spiritually.
 Everything.
 They’ve just gone to bat for me.
 They’ve really been my saving grace as far as my recovery is concerned.”

 “Those injuries are catastrophic in most cases,” said Hotchkin, who believes his high fitness level at the time of the shooting has been a big plus throughout his recovery.
 “Most people don’t walk away from those sort of injuries.
 I’m a firm believer that God was watching out for me.
 I’m thankful for that.

 “To be able to walk, talk and be out of bed is a miracle at this point.”

-If your loved one is killed in a wrongful death accident and you're looking for an Pennsylvania wrongful death accident attorney who knows how to handle a Dauphin County accident, Central Pa. is home to the Pennsylvania personal injury lawyers at Schmidt Kramer.
+If your loved one is killed in a wrongful death accident and you’re looking for a Harrisburg wrongful death attorney who knows how to handle a Dauphin County accident, Central Pa. is home to the Pennsylvania personal injury lawyers at Schmidt Kramer.
 Our personal injury attorneys will handle your Harrisburg car accident case with the utmost of care and get you the compensation that you deserve.

 Call today for a free consultation at (717) 888-8888.

 Read More About Former Harrisburg Heat/City Islanders Jason Hotchkin Says Thank You…